-I can't guarantee this is foolproof, though.
-The spammers may have software to strip out the more obvious and commonly-used junk text, like nospam or removethis.
+I can't guarantee these are foolproof, though.
+The spammers may have software to strip out the more obvious and commonly-used junk text, like nospam or removethis or the "at" and "dot".
 Try using your own unique version of junk text.

 2. Don't use your primary email address for one-time transactions or for web sites that require a functional email address.
 Set up a temporary secondary email address, either at your ISP or at one of the free email sites, like Yahoo, msn, hotmail, etc. Transact your business, then delete the address.